dnsflnv/npng-site/README.md

-# No Pain, No Gain

-No pain, no gain – fitness / bodybuilding / powerlifting diary.
+Fitness / bodybuilding / powerlifting diary.

 No resistration.
 No personal data needed.
 No tracking and telemetry.
 No remote backend.
 Simple interface.
 Free.